First-Order Query Evaluation with Cardinality Conditions: Introduction

 Our first result is that the fixed-parameter tractability of $\FOCP$ cannot even be generalised to very simple classes of databases of unbounded degree such as unranked trees or strings with a linear order relation.
 Then, we identify a fragment $\FOunCP$ of $\FOCP$ which still extends $\FO$ and is sufficiently strong to express standard applications of SQL's COUNT operator.
 Our main result shows that model-checking and counting for $\FOunCP$ is in $\FPT$ on nowhere dense classes of databases.
 More precisely, for any effectively nowhere dense class $\Class$ of databases we present an algorithm that solves the model-checking problem and the counting problem in time $f(k,\epsilon){\cdot}n^{1+\epsilon}$ for a computable function $f$ and any $\epsilon>0$, where $k$ is the size of the input query $q\in\FOunC(\Ps)$ and $n$ is the size of the input database $\A\in\Class$.
 Algorithms with such performance bounds are often called \emph{fixed-parameter almost linear}.
 This generalises the result of \cite{grokresie14} from $\FO$ to $\FOunCP$ and solves not only the model-checking but also the counting problem.

 Our proof proceeds as follows.
 First, we reduce the query evaluation problem for $\FOunCP$ to the counting problem for rather restricted $\FO$-formulas (Section~\ref{sec:normalform}).
 Combining this with the results on $\FO$-counting mentioned above, we immediately obtain an $\FPT$-algorithm for $\FOunCP$ on planar graphs and classes of bounded local tree-width \cite{fri04}, of bounded expansion \cite{kazseg13}, and of locally bounded expansion \cite{DBLP:conf/icdt/SegoufinV17}.
 For nowhere dense classes, though, it is not so easy to generalise the $\FO$ model-checking algorithm of \cite{grokresie14} to solve the counting problem.
-For this, we generalise the notion of ``rank-preserving locality'' of \cite{grokresie14} from sentences to formulas with free variables and to counting terms (Section~\ref{sec:Locality}), which then enables us to lift the model-checking algorithm of \cite{grokresie14} to an algorithm for the counting problem (Section~\ref{sec:nd}).
+For this, we use a recently obtained ``rank-preserving Gaifman normal form theorem'' of \cite{GS2026} and transfer it to counting terms (Section~\ref{sec:Locality}), which then enables us to lift the model-checking algorithm of \cite{grokresie14} to an algorithm for the counting problem (Section~\ref{sec:nd}).

 The rest of the paper is structured as follows.
-Section~\ref{section:BasicNotation} provides basic notations, Section~\ref{section:FOC-Definition} recalls the definition of $\FOCP$ of \cite{KS_LICS17}, Section~\ref{section:FOC-QueryEval} provides the hardness results for $\FOCP$ on unranked trees and strings with a linear order, Section~\ref{sec:FOunC} introduces $\FOunCP$ and gives a precise formulation of our main result, and Section~\ref{sec:conclusion} points out directions for future work.
+Section~\ref{section:BasicNotation} provides basic notations, Section~\ref{section:FOC-Definition} recalls the definition of $\FOCP$ of \cite{KS_LICS17}, Section~\ref{section:FOC-QueryEval} provides the hardness results for $\FOCP$ on unranked trees and strings with a linear order, Section~\ref{sec:FOunC} introduces $\FOunCP$ and gives a precise formulation of our main result, and Section~\ref{sec:conclusion} points out directions for future work. \enlargethispage{\baselineskip}

+\paragraph{Acknowledgements} We thank Charlotte Lenz for bringing to our attention that Section~7 of this paper's previous versions \cite{GSarxiv2017,GS2018} contained a serious flaw in the proof of \cite[Theorem~7.1]{GSarxiv2017,GS2018}.